KhasrulAlam/KhasrulAlam/README.md

 ### Hello there, 👋
 I am Khasrul Alam, I like to uncover insights from data.

-⚙️ I use daily: Excel, SQL, Tableau, Python
+⚙️ I use daily: Python, SQL, Excel, Power BI
 🔍 Proficient in: Data Analysis, Data Visualization
 💬 Ping me about data analysis, machine learning, or data science projects